MinnPost/object-sync-for-salesforce/readme.txt

 There is extensive documentation of the plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).
 You can find a detailed [initial setup instruction](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md) document there as well.

 == Changelog ==

+* 1.2.6 (2018-01-30)
+	* Bug fix: in some cases, date fields coming from Salesforce were not correctly formatted for use in WordPress.
+This release causes any core date fields to be formatted as WordPress expects them.
+Thanks to GitHub user @prowp for the report on this.
+	* Note: to apply this fix, you need to clear the plugin cache, and then re-save any the fieldmap(s) that need it.
+	* This release also includes a small documentation update about restricted picklist fields.

 * 1.2.5 (2018-01-26)
 	* Bug fix: trying to save a high number of fields in a single fieldmap was failing.
 Thanks to GitHub user @prowp for the report.